-Post blog posts on Pinterest, Facebook, Instagram and send a newsletter featuring the artwork being promoted.
+Post blog posts on Pinterest, Facebook, and Instagram, and send a newsletter featuring the artwork being promoted.

-Offer Free Shipping code to your email list.
+Offer a Free Shipping code to your email list.

 Create a “Great Gift Idea” board for Pinterest.

-In the example above the artist has a specific dollar she wishes to reach over the holiday season.
+The artist has a specific dollar she wishes to reach over the holiday season in the example above.

 She also developed a strategy that will help her to achieve her goals.

-Take a few minutes now and write your goals and develop an actionable strategy that will help you to achieve your goals.
+Take a few minutes now, write your goals, and develop an actionable strategy to help you achieve your goals.

 Remember to be specific with the amount of money you would like to generate over the next few months.

-Keep accurate documents of all of the strategies and actions you take so you can have a record of what worked well for you next year.
+Keep accurate documents of all of the strategies and actions you take to record what worked well for you next year.